 Twenty-eight-time Emmy Award winner and Hall of Fame award-winning broadcaster Bob Costas is a host and announcer for MLB Network.
 Costas serves as a play-by-play announcer for the MLB Network Showcase series and contributes to MLB Network’s studio programming and special event coverage throughout the year.

-In 2018, Costas was honored with the Ford C. Frick Award for major contributions to baseball, voted on by the Baseball Writers' Association of America, and awarded during the National Baseball Hall of Fame Induction Ceremony in Cooperstown, New York.
+In 2018, Costas was honored with the Ford C. Frick Award for major contributions to baseball, voted on by the Baseball Writers' Association of America, and awarded during the National Baseball Hall of Fame Induction Ceremony in Cooperstown, N.Y.

 Regarded as one of the best interviewers in broadcasting, Costas has spoken with the biggest names in baseball and beyond for MLB Network, including Clayton Kershaw and Mike Trout; Hall of Famers Yogi Berra, Bob Feller, Bob Gibson, Reggie Jackson, Ferguson Jenkins, Tony La Russa, Don Larsen, Juan Marichal, Tom Seaver and Joe Torre; Hall of Fame Award-winning broadcaster Ernie Harwell; and President Barack Obama at the 2009 All-Star Game.